Facebook Addresses The Challenges Of Dealing With Accounts Of The Deceased

 Bickert notes the challenging duality to digital assets in death: On the one hand, having someone’s Instagram, Facebook, and other social media accounts means we'll have access to far more pictures and memories than we would have otherwise.
 But resurfacing those photos and posts can also make mourning more painful.

 When someone passes away, there are currently two options for how to handle their Facebook account.
 If you can provide documentation that you are a family member — with a birth certificate, estate letter, or other verifiable means — as well as an obituary or memorial card, you can ask that the account be removed completely.
-If you prefer the account be memorialized, you can submit a memorialization request.
-A memorialized account remains on Facebook with all of the content posted before the person’s passing visible.
+If you prefer the account be memorialised, you can submit a memorialisation request.
+A memorialised account remains on Facebook with all of the content posted before the person’s passing visible.
 However, the word “remembering” is included by the person’s name to indicate that they are no longer living.
-Memorialized profiles don’t appear in what Facebook deems “public spaces” — you will never see a birthday reminder or friend suggestion for the deceased.
+Memorialised profiles don’t appear in what Facebook deems “public spaces” — you will never see a birthday reminder or friend suggestion for the deceased.

 Advertisement